nostyleguy/io_scene_swg_msh/README.md

   * "Add SWG Shader as Material": Similar to the above, but opens a file browser to select a SWG shader.
 The Shader is converted to a Material and added in a new Material Slot on the mesh.
   * "Create a SWG .apt for this .msh": Creates a very simple .apt file at the browsed path representing the APT->MSH file chain.
 The reference inside the APT will always be "mesh/\<currently selected object name\>.msh" so change your object name accordingly.
 No support for APT->LOD->MSH or any other file chain yet.
   * "Create a SWG .sat and .lmg for this .mgn": Creates .sat and .lmg files at the browsed path representing the SAT->LMG->MGN file chain.
 The reference inside the LMG will always be "mesh/\<currently selected object name\>.mgn" so change your object name accordingly.
+  * "Generate Blend Shapes From Other": Attempts to use the shape key deltas in one mesh to create shape keys in another.
+Use Ctrl+click to select 2 meshes.
+The first is the source and the second is the destination.
+For every shape key in source, this will create a same-named shape key in destination.
+In addition, it will actually try to update the vertex deltas in destination's shap keys.
+It does this by finding the closest vertex in source, and applying the same delta it had in this shape key.
+This works okay, but not amazing.

 ### MSH Import/Export:
 * Import and Export SWG .msh file (versions 0004 and 0005)